Pranesh-hub/mail-app-iitk/README.md

 - Secure IMAP login and inbox viewing
 - Composing and sending emails via SMTP with SSL
-- Lazy loading of emails (planned)
+- Lazy loading of emails
 - Simple UI for composing and sending emails

 ---